Joseph Barquet: Later life and death

 In 1871, the annual memorial day parade took place in Galesburg, but unlike in the past, this year the Democrats of Galesburg tried to bar Black soldiers from marching in this parade.
 The organizing committee finally agreed to allow the Black veterans to march in the parade, but by this time both Black and White veterans alike refused to participate.
 The next year Barquet was banned from participating and the other Black veterans withdrew from the event as well.

 This event, among many other political disappointments and the hardships of his life contributed to Barquet's move to Chicago as he felt he was "'not properly appreciated in Galesburg.'"
 Due to the great fire of 1871, when Barquet moved to Chicago in 1872 there was a great need for masons to restore the 18,000 buildings that had been destroyed.
 But, only two months later Barquet and his family were forced to return to Galesburg as Chicago trade union discrimination kept him from making a livable wage.
-Back in Galesburg, Barquet had a difficult time and had to supplement his work as a mason with a white-washig business.
+Back in Galesburg, Barquet had a difficult time and had to supplement his work as a mason with a white-washing business.
 He was continuously discussed in a patronizing way by newspapers in which he was called "Captain Barquet".
 Discrimination against Black Veterans as a whole was extremely prevalent in the local newspapers as well as in the events that these veterans were barred from participating in.
 In October 1874 Barquet was arrested for drunkenness, and later re-arrested for cursing the officer who had taken him to jail.
 The last time that a newspaper references Barquet was in 1876, writing that he made a good speech "pleading the right of his race to celebrate."

 On March 14 of 1880, Barquet died in his home, possibly due to "chronic whiskey."
 On March 15, The Davenport Gazette published an obituary for Barquet stating that he died at 58 years old in his house after being ill for a week.
 The obituary noted that "he was a man of fine abilities, and quite a prominent personage among his people" and encouraged citizens to "lend a helping hand at the funeral, as his family are in reduced circumstances."
 He was buried under a stone that has the number "43" in a cemetery in Davenport, IL.